abd-ashraf/noca-articles-demo/frontend/README.md

 ## Feature modules
 - ArticlesModule is lazy loaded under /articles

+## Articles list
+- Implemented list page with Angular Material table
+- Fetches data from backend via ArticlesService

 ## These are stubs only In later commits we will
-- Add Articles pages list create edit
+- Add Articles pages with create edit
 - Implement filtering UI with Material form controls
 - Implement ArticlesService for API calls
 - Implement pagination and sorting when backend supports it